-A determined communicator with a passion for people.
-Communications Assistant at Virginia Alcoholic Beverage Control Authority, focusing on external and internal communications efforts.
-Experience in public relations, communications, journalism marketing and customer service. [email protected]
+A determined communicator and writer with a passion for people.
+Currently a Communications Assistant at Virginia Alcoholic Beverage Control Authority.
+Experience in public relations, communications, content writing, journalism, social media management, copy editing, copywriting, event/campaign coordination, marketing, customer service, and administrative assistance.
+Email: [email protected] Located in Richmond, Virginia.

 New Kent first grader Paisley Heath, who suffers from a rare genetic anemia and underwent a bone marrow transplant last year, finally returned to school after being home-schooled for more than a year.
 Paisley, 6, was able to return to George Watkins Elementary School after winter break on Jan.
 3.